PB Cycle 5

 Participatory Budgeting is a democratic process through which community members directly decide how to spend part of a public budget.
 The City hopes that PB will help directly involve residents in the budgeting and City-building process, foster civic engagement and community spirit, and help ensure that the City’s Capital Plan reflects the priorities of Cambridge residents.

-After community members brainstorm project ideas in June and July, volunteer Budget Delegates will research and develop those ideas into formal project proposals from August through November.
-Proposals that are vetted by City staff and approved by the City Manager will appear on a PB ballot in December for a public vote.
-Winning projects will be included in the FY20 Capital Budget for adoption.
+Here is how it works: community members submit project ideas in June and July, volunteer Budget Delegates will research and develop those ideas into formal project proposals from August through November, proposals are vetted by City staff and those approved by the City Manager appear on a PB ballot in December for a public vote.
+Winning projects are included in the FY20 Capital Budget for adoption.

 PB Cycle 5 Timeline